mapaxa/translit-rus-eng/README.md

-# Transliterator from ru to en
+# Transliterator from rus to eng

-Краткое описание пакета

 ## Requirements